TylerTemp/SaintsField/README.md

 *   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
 No use for non-list/array.
 *   AllowMultiple: No

+If you're using UI Toolkit, the search box can also search the path too (rather than just the value).

 **Example**